AitoDotAI/aito-python-tools/docs/source/index.rst

 To install with pip, run: ``pip install aitoai``

-For more installation option, please check :doc:`install`
+For more installation options, please check :doc:`install`

 Basic Usage
 -----------